oyvindsk/docker-playground/dockerfiles/gobook-build-pdf/Readme.md

 ## Bugs
 Some fonts are missing because the ubuntu packages where renamed or removed.
-This can cause some text to be rendered wrong.
-But I haven't noticed any problems yet.
+This can cause some text to be rendered wrong, but I haven't noticed any problems yet.